yungchou/mcwci/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 4: Validate VM Backup

-In this task, you will validate the backup for the Contoso application WebVMs.
-You will do this by removing several image files from **WebVM1**, breaking the Contoso application.
+In this task, you will validate the backup for the Contoso application IISVMs.
+You will do this by removing several image files from **IISVM1**, breaking the Contoso application.
 You will then restore the VM from backup.

-1. From the Azure portal, locate and shut down **WebVM2**.
-This forces all traffic to be served by **WebVM1**, making the backup/restore verification easier.
+1. From the Azure portal, locate and shut down **IISVM2**.
+This forces all traffic to be served by **IISVM1**, making the backup/restore verification easier.

-2. Navigate to **WebVM1** and connect to the VM using Azure Bastion, using username `adadmin@contoso.ins` and password `Demo!pass123`.
+2. Navigate to **IISVM1** and connect to the VM using Azure Bastion, using username `adadmin@contoso.ins` and password `Demo!pass123`.

 3. Open Windows Explorer and navigate to the `C:\inetpub\wwwroot\Content` folder.
 Select the three `.PNG` files and delete them.